LaikaStudios/shotgrid-rs/README.md

 At the time of writing, these tests read but don't write.
 This may change in the future so please take care when setting these vars.

-If possible you may want to isolate your test runs to a secondary shotgun server (if you have a spare for development), or at the very least select a "test" project.
+If possible you may want to isolate your test runs to a secondary ShotGrid server (if you have a spare for development), or at the very least select a "test" project.

 ## License